jackieneu/jackieneu.github.io/README.md

 # lambja.github.io
 Portfolio Website

-My portfolio website which includes an about section, resume snapshot, and a high-level display of my school projects.
+My portfolio website, which includes an about section, resume snapshot, and a high-level display of my school projects.